George S. Patton: Legacy

-Patton's colorful personality, hard-driving leadership style, and success as a commander, combined with his frequent political missteps, produced a mixed and often contradictory image.
-Patton's great oratory skill is seen as integral to his ability to inspire troops under his command.
+Patton's colorful personality, hard-driving leadership style, and success as a commander produced a mixed and often contradictory image when coupled with his frequent political mis-steps.
+His great oratory skill is seen as integral to his ability to inspire troops under his command.
 Historian Terry Brighton concluded that Patton was "arrogant, publicity-seeking and personally flawed, but ... among the greatest generals of the war".
-Patton's impact on armored warfare and leadership were substantial, with the U.S. Army adopting many of Patton's aggressive strategies for its training programs following his death.
+His impact was substantial on armored warfare and leadership, with the U.S. Army adopting many of his aggressive strategies for its training programs following his death.
 Many military officers claim inspiration from his legacy.
 The first American tank designed after the war became the M46 Patton.